DNS/Cafu/Doxygen/scripting/tmpl/README.txt

-When a DEBUG build of the CaWE application is started, it automatically generates "template" header files in this -initially empty- directory.
+When the CaWE application is started with the `--update-doxygen` switch, it automatically generates "template" header files in this -initially empty- directory.

 These header files contain as much documentation for our scripting classes as can automatically be generated.